Evert Taube

-Axel Evert Taube ([ˈěːvɛʈ ˈʈoːb]; 12 March 1890 – 31 January 1976) was a Swedish author, artist, composer and singer.
+Axel Evert Taube ([ˈěːvɛʈ ˈʈoːb]; 12 March 1890 – 31 January 1976) was a Swedish singer, composer, and writer.
 He is widely regarded as one of Sweden's most respected musicians and the foremost troubadour of the Swedish ballad tradition in the 20th century.

 Early life

 Evert Taube was born in 1890 in Gothenburg, and brought up on the island of Vinga, Västergötland, where his father, Carl Gunnar Taube, a ship's captain, was the lighthouse keeper.
 His mother was Julia Sofia Jacobsdotter.
 Taube belongs to an untitled branch of the Baltic German noble Taube family, introduced at the Swedish House of Nobility in 1668 as noble family No. 734.